DataDog/integrations-core/ibm_mq/README.md

 ### Service Checks

-Ibm_mq does not include any service checks.
+There are three service checks:

+`ibm_mq.can_connect`: checks if we can connect to IBM MQ `ibm_mq.queue_manager`: checks if the Queue Manager is working `ibm_mq.queue`: checks if the queue exists

 ### Events

-Ibm_mq does not include any events.
+IBM MQ does not include any events.

 ## Troubleshooting